- Blog

 When in doubt, use the pay reference period

-The pay reference period is the last 52 weeks we referred to before.
+The pay reference period is the last 52 weeks (or 12 weeks in the case of Ireland) we referred to before when talking about regular workers.
 It’s the length of time an employer must look back at an employee's variable earnings to determine the correct average pay for annual leave.
 To correctly calculate the pay reference period, employers must take the 52 paid weeks and divide all earnings in that period by the total number of hours that an employee has worked.
 This figure can then be used to calculate an employee's holiday pay.

-Even if an employee's pay rate does not vary from pay period to pay period, it is best practice to adopt this approach for all regular workers.
+Even if an employee's pay rate does not vary from pay period to pay period, it’s worth adopting this approach for all regular workers.
+It can also come in handy when irregular workers go on leave and it’s tricky to determine their weekly pay otherwise.

 Holiday pay for part-time workers, or pro rata holiday entitlement is based on the same principle as entitlement for full-time employees, just adjusted for the amount of the holiday year they’ve worked.